unixorn/sysadmin-reading-list/README.md

 * [oncall-handbook](https://github.com/alicegoldfuss/oncall-handbook) - Alice Goldfuss' excellent oncall handbook, read this before your first oncall shift.
 * [sre-interview](https://github.com/michael-kehoe/sre-interview) - A collection of questions to practice for interviews.
 * [stack-on-a-budget](https://github.com/255kb/stack-on-a-budget) - A list of free/cheap tiers of services that you can use to learn the various cloud-based systems.
-* [sysadvent](https://sysadvent.blogspot.com/) - Every year the sysadvent team publishes 24 good articles for sysadmins.
+* [sysadvent](https://sysadvent.blogspot.com/) - Every year the sysadvent team publishes 24 good articles for sysadmins and SREs.
 * Etsy's [Debriefing Facilitation Guide](https://extfiles.etsy.com/DebriefingFacilitationGuide.pdf) is a great guide to conducting a blame-free debrief after an outage.
-* Pēteris Ņikiforovs has a good blog post explaining what everything you see in top/htop output [here](https://peteris.rocks/blog/htop/)
+* Pēteris Ņikiforovs has a good blog post explaining what everything you see in top/htop output [here](https://peteris.rocks/blog/htop/).
 * Dan Luu wrote an excellent article about the [Normalization of Deviance](https://danluu.com/wat/) that is good food for thought about engineering practices.

 ### Career

 * Alice Goldfuss wrote an excellent article, [How to Get Into SRE](https://blog.alicegoldfuss.com/how-to-get-into-sre/), about her path to becoming an SRE.
-* Alice also gave a great presentation - [Passing the Console: Fostering the Next Generation of Ops Professionals](https://www.usenix.org/conference/lisa16/conference-program/presentation/goldfuss) at LISA16
+* Alice also gave a great presentation - [Passing the Console: Fostering the Next Generation of Ops Professionals](https://www.usenix.org/conference/lisa16/conference-program/presentation/goldfuss) at LISA16.
 * Julia Evans has a couple of great resources on making your 1-on-1's with your manager more effective.
 1-on-1s should _not_ just be a status report on what you're working on - you should be using them to focus on more big picture goals (both yours and the organizations) and your career.
 Read her article on [1-on-1 ideas](https://jvns.ca/blog/2015/03/06/1-1-topic-ideas/), and I recommend buying her [Help, I have a Manager!](https://wizardzines.com/zines/manager/) zine.

 ### Communication

 Writing good documentation and design docs is as important as writing code.
 The more senior you are, the more writing you're going to have to do - communication skills are a must.

 * Email - Like it or not, you're going to write a _lot_ of email in the course of you work.
 Lazarus Lazaridis wrote a good article on [Composing Better Emails](https://iridakos.com/how-to/2019/06/26/composing-better-emails.html)
 * Gergely Orosz wrote an excellent blog post about [Undervalued Software Engineering Skills: Writing Well](https://blog.pragmaticengineer.com/on-writing-well/).